pbondoer/libgfx/README.md

 This is my small library for `miniLibX`.
-I started getting tired of reusing the same functions in most of my projects so I built a more streamlined version that compiles and works on both OS X and Linux.
+I started getting tired of reusing the same functions in most of my projects so I built a more streamlined version that contains my most usually used functions.

 It is meant to be quite minimal and only contain the most essential functions to be reused in multiple projects later.

 ## Features
 * Multiple double-buffered windows
-* Draw basic shapes (line, rectangle), outlined or filled
+* Draw lines!

+### Planned features
+* Rectangles (filled and outlined)
+* Circles (filled and outlined)
+* Polygons (filled and outlined)

 ## Compiling
 Make sure to edit the `Makefile` to point to [libft](https://github.com/pbondoer/42-libft) and [miniLibX](https://github.com/pbondoer/miniLibX).
-Run `make` to compile against the current OS as a target.
-Currently only Linux and OS X (Darwin) are supported.
+Run `make` to compile the library.

+## Demo project
+There is a demo project in the `demo` folder.
+Feel free to mess with the code in there.
+It should display how to open up more than one window, and how to draw within windows.

 ## License
-`miniLibX` (c) Olivier Crouzet

 `libgfx` is under the GNU General Public License 3.0